mothgears/medulla/README.md

 };
 ```
 **(!)** *don't add modules to watchedFiles, required modules added automatically.*
-**(!)** *this list is creating watchers, therefore on some OS, directories which contain this files/folders may be blocked for rename or delete till template target files/folders will not be removed from `watchedFiles` list or from disk.*
+**(!)** *this list is creating watchers, therefore on some OS, directories which contain this files/folders may be blocked for rename or delete till template target files/folders will not be removed from `watchedFiles` list.*

 - `type:"cached"`
 *(Default value)*